malekahmaad/problems/README.md

-# problems
+# DSA problems

-this repository contains data structures and algorithms problems that I took from the AI and solved it
+This repository contains Data Structures and Algorithms (DSA) problems that I took from the AI and solved it.

+Each problem includes:

+A clear description

+Input/output examples

+My Python solution

+Basic test cases

 # DAY 1: